 Graduates of the Doctor of Physical Therapy Program at Franklin Pierce University are skilled and compassionate clinicians who partner with patients to make their lives healthier and more enjoyable.
 The employment rate of Franklin Pierce graduates has been 100% within six months of passing the licensing exam.

 Want to Know More?

-Explore the pages in this section or view the College of Graduate and Professional Studies academic catalog for specific degree requirements and course information.
-You will also find a summary of specific admission requirements on the PTCAS webpages that may be particularly helpful.
+Explore the pages in this section by clicking on the tabs above (right under the Doctor of Physical Therapy title) or view the College of Graduate and Professional Studies academic catalog for specific degree requirements and course information.
+You will also find a summary of specific admission requirements on the PTCAS web pages that may be particularly helpful.

 The Doctor of Physical Therapy Program is available in two locations: